Testing for patterns and structures in covariance and correlation matrices: Simulation study

 \subsection{Power}

 Besides the type-I-error rate, the capability to recognize deviations from the null hypothesis is a crucial criterion for a good test.
 Here, we will focus on testing the null hypothesis of an autoregressive covariance matrix, which is the most demanding structure.
 Since an autoregressive structure is a special case of a Toeplitz matrix, we will check whether the test rejects the null hypothesis when the considered matrix is a Toeplitz matrix without the autoregressive structure.
 To this end, we let $\vV_\delta=(1-\delta) \vV_1+ \delta\vV_2, \delta \in[0,1]$, be the true covariance matrices, where we re-used the autoregressive matrix $\vV_1$ and the Toeplitz matrix $\vV_2$ from the previous section.
 That is, we consider mixtures of an autoregressive and a classical Toeplitz matrix under the alternative hypothesis.
-Now, for $\delta=0.1,0.2,...,1$, we generate $N$ five-variate normally distributed random vectors with covariance matrix $\vV_\delta$ and repeat this 1,000 times to estimate the power.
+Now, for $\delta=0,0.1,...,1$, we generate $N=250$ five-dimensional normally distributed random vectors with covariance matrix $\vV_\delta$ and repeat this 1,000 times to estimate the power.

-The results are given in \Cref{tab:PAR1}.
-The power increases slowly for small $\delta > 0$ while, for larger $\delta$, it increases steeply to values of 83\% and 78.4\%, respectively.
-Since the autoregressive structure is a subset of the Toeplitz structure, we consider this to be a good power, in particular, because the diagonal elements of $\vV_2$ are close to 1.
-We also noticed a slight power advantage of the bootstrap-based test over the Monte-Carlo-based test.
+The results are given in \Cref{tab:PAR1}, and we see that the power increases fast when leaving the autoregressive structure.
+Since the autoregressive structure is a subset of the Toeplitz structure, we consider the displayed power to be very good, particularly because the diagonal elements of $\vV_2$ are close to 1.
+We also noticed a slight power advantage of the bootstrap-based test over the Monte-Carlo-based test, which is not surprising because of the earlier mentioned conservativeness.

-The power for another distribution and also for the approach based on the function $\vg$ is part of the supplementary material.
-There, it can be seen that the use of $\vg$ results in a worse type-I error control but in a considerably higher power.
+The power simulation results for another underlying distribution and also for the approach based on the function $\vh$ is part of the supplementary material.
+There, it can be seen that the use of $\vh$ results in a substantially worse type-I error control which also makes $\vg$ appear preferable.